 So how do you know if your dog is unhappy?
 Here are five signs that might help you.

-Being depressed doesn’t always mean looking and feeling sad.
-If your pup is normally a big softie and suddenly starts to tear up your furniture or growl at others–humans and animals alike–then this might be a sign that they are depressed.
+Being depressed doesn't always mean looking and feeling sad.
+If your pup is normally a big softie and suddenly starts to tear up your furniture or growl at others -- humans and animals alike -- then this might be a sign that they're depressed.

 If your dog starts to display sudden bouts of aggression, it's worth going to see your veterinarian as soon as possible.
 Aggression can be a sign of physical pain in dogs, as well, so a vet visit can really help you figure out what's going on and how to treat it.